-GA2.0 hindcasts were conducted of two strong MJO events-starting on 10 October 2008 ("Oct08") and 6 April 2009 ("Apr09")-during YoTC.
-The latter of these was also simulated by the Cascade project at higher horizontal resolutions (40 km to 1.5 km; Holloway et al. 2013).
-For each event, a control hindcast was performed, along with 21 perturbation experiments making single changes to either a model parameter setting or the sea-surface temperature (SST) boundary condition.
-The changes were selected to span a range of likely causes of the deficient MJO seen in both climate (Fig. 1) simulations and the shortrange, initialised Cascade simulations.
-The perturbations comprised:
+GA2.0 hindcasts were conducted of two strong MJO events -starting on 10 October 2008 ('Oct08') and 6 April 2009 ('Apr09') -during YoTC.
+The latter of these was also simulated by the Cascade project at higher horizontal resolutions (40-1.5 km: Holloway et al., 2013).
+For each event, a control hindcast was performed, along with 21 perturbation experiments making single changes to either a model parameter setting or the SST boundary condition.
+The changes were selected to span a range of likely causes of the deficient MJO seen in both climate (Figure 1) simulations and the short-range, initialized Cascade simulations.
+The perturbations comprised the following.

-Changing from fixed SSTs from the ECMWF analysis to fixed SSTs from the Met Office Operational SST and sea-Ice Analysis (OSTIA; Donlon et al. 2012) product.

-- Using daily, time-varying OSTIA SSTs, based on previous results showing the importance of highfrequency SST variations for simulating sub-seasonal convection (Klingaman et al. 2008). - Increasing and decreasing F(1) by 50% for mid-level and deep convection.
-This increases or decreases the rates of mixing entrainment (ε) and mixing detrainment (δ_m) . - Increasing and decreasing by 50% δ_m for mid-level and deep convection, while holding ε constant. - Increasing and decreasing by $50\% \epsilon$ for mid-level and deep convection, while holding δ_m constant. - Increasing by 100% and decreasing by 50% δ_f (i.e., increasing or decreasing the sensitivity to buoyancy loss). - Increasing by 100% and decreasing by 50% the maximum convective closure timescale; the default value is 5400 s (90 minutes). - Increasing and decreasing by 50% the threshold vertical velocity (ω) for automatically reducing the closure timescale; the default value is 0.3 m s-1. - \bullet Changing the trigger variable for reducing the closure timescale from ω to relative humidity. - Disabling CMT for deep and mid-level convection, separately and together. - Disabling the prognostic cloud scheme (PC2; Wilson et al. 2008). - Disabling the "coastal tiling" scheme for fractional land coverage of coastal points that blends land and ocean surface fluxes. - Reducing the fall velocities of rain droplets to increase drizzle evaporation and moisten the midtroposphere by using the Abel and Shipway (2007) parameterisation.
+- Changing from fixed SSTs from the ECMWF analysis to fixed SSTs from the Met Office Operational SST and sea-Ice Analysis (OSTIA: Donlon et al., 2012) product. - Using daily, time-varying OSTIA SSTs, based on previous results showing the importance of high-frequency SST variations for simulating subseasonal convection (Klingaman et al., 2008). - Increasing and decreasing F (Eq.
+(1)) by 50% for mid-level and deep convection.
+This increases or decreases the rates of mixing entrainment (ε) and mixing detrainment ($\delta{\rm m}$). - Increasing and decreasing $\delta{\rm m}$ for mid-level and deep convection by 50%, while holding ε constant. - Increasing and decreasing ε for mid-level and deep convection by 50%, while holding δ_m constant. - Increasing δ_f by 100% and decreasing it by 50% (i.e. increasing or decreasing the sensitivity to buoyancy loss). - Increasing the maximum convective closure time-scale by 100% and decreasing it by 50%; the default value is 5400 s (90 min). - Increasing and decreasing the threshold vertical velocity (ω) for automatically reducing the closure time-scale by 50%; the default value is 0.3 m s-1. - Changing the trigger variable for reducing the closure time-scale from ω to relative humidity. - Disabling CMT for deep and mid-level convection, separately and together. - Disabling the prognostic cloud scheme (PC2: Wilson et al., 2008). - Disabling the 'coastal tiling' scheme for fractional land coverage of coastal points that blends land and ocean surface fluxes. - Reducing the fall velocities of rain droplets to increase drizzle evaporation and moisten the mid-troposphere by using the Abel and Shipway (2007) parametrization.

 In addition to these 22 integrations for each event, 15 others were run with combinations of the above changes.
 For brevity these are not listed; the most important combination is a 50% increase in F and switching off the CMT for deep and mid-level convection, discussed below.
-All hindcasts were initialised from 0Z ECMWF analyses.
+All hindcasts were initialized from 0000 UTC (0Z) ECMWF analyses.